-Meanwhile the parents of the boy who committed the murder are caught in a spiralling relationship of guilt and pain.
-The need to explore their own failures matched with a need to reach resolution in the events unfolding.
-With the perpetrators father (Kevin Bernhardt) struggling to circumnavigate his repressed emotions.
-While also shielding himself from his own role in his son hiding his true self and sexuality.
-The boys mother (Amy Redford) equally torn between anger and love for her emotionally repressed husband and her own failings in the upbringing of their son.
+Meanwhile, the parents of the boy who committed the murder are caught in a downward spiral of guilt and pain.
+Here the perpetrator’s father (Kevin Bernhardt) struggles to accept his repressed emotions as he shields himself from his role in his son’s inability to express feelings.
+At the same time, his wife (Amy Redford) is torn between anger and love for her emotionally repressed husband while constantly questioning her failings as a mother.

-Interestingly Hate Crime never attempts to make sweeping political statements on the use of the death penalty in America.
-However, despite the lack of overt commentary.
-There is, equally a pervading atmosphere that the death of both boys achieves little in changing the social constructs that led to the crime.
-With the use of the death penalty ultimately an easy escape for communities in exploring the root causes of the crime.
+Hate Crime never attempts to make sweeping political statements on the use of the death penalty in America.
+However, despite the lack of any political commentary, there is a pervading sense that the death of both boys achieves nothing while avoiding a deeper exploration of the crime.

-Hate Crime is available to steam on: Amazon, InDemand, DIRECTV, FlixFling, FANDANGO, Hoopla, Vimeo on Demand, Vudu, AT&T, and Sling/Dish from 24th September 2019.
+Hate Crime is available to stream on Amazon, InDemand, DIRECTV, FlixFling, FANDANGO, Hoopla, Vimeo on Demand, Vudu, AT&T, and Sling/Dish from 24th September 2019.

 Director: Steven Esteb

 Starring: Amy Redford, Kevin Bernhardt, John Schneider, Amy Redford, Laura Cayouette, Jordan Salloum